D-C2211/mealserver/README.md

 python mealserver.py
 ```

-## Cline Integration
+## MCP Client Integration

-To use this server with Cline, you need to add it to your `cline_mcp_settings.json` file.
+To use this server with Claude, Clide, or similar MCP-compatible clients, you need to add it to your client's MCP settings configuration.
+For example, with Cline (a VS Code extension for Claude), you would add it to your `cline_mcp_settings.json` file.
 This file is typically located at:

 - Windows: `%APPDATA%\Code\User\globalStorage\saoudrizwan.claude-dev\settings\cline_mcp_settings.json`
 - macOS: `~/Library/Application Support/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`
 - Linux: `~/.config/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`

-Add the following configuration to the `mcpServers` object in your `cline_mcp_settings.json` file:
+Add the following configuration to the `mcpServers` object in your settings file:

 ```json
 "mealserver": {